jppollmeier/jppollmeier.github.io/README.md

 #### 2.5.3 Incremental Team Optimization Approach
 *Detail the simulation-based approach used to evaluate Pokémon team configurations.
 Discuss how this approach was chosen and the insights gained from the results.*
 This is the final approach i used to tackle the problem.
 It revolves around the idea of breaking the problem down into smaller subproblems and figuring out any relations which might be helpful in concluding something about the bigger problem.
 In this concrete case I started with the top 20 performing pokemon.
 Then I formed teams of two out of those top 20 individual pokemon and simulated battles against random opponent teams of size 2.
 I followed this this up by forming teams of 3 of the teams of 2 and continued this process until I reached teams of size 6.
+This also meant that I finally needed to take advantage the computing cluster, which I used to handle the extensive simulations and computations required.

 ### 2.6 Conclusion
 *Summarize the methodology section, highlighting the key steps taken in the research design, data collection, and analysis.
 Emphasize the importance of the battle simulation and the three algorithms used to find the best Pokémon team.*